Man in Motion (Night Ranger album): Background

-Bassist and singer Jack Blades would leave the band in 1989 to form rock super group Damn Yankess with Tommy Shaw of Styx and Ted Nugent.
+Bassist and singer Jack Blades would leave the band in 1989 to form rock super group Damn Yankees with Tommy Shaw of Styx and Ted Nugent.
 Jeff Watson also left to join the band Mother's Army.
 Jack Blades discussed why he left Night Ranger, stating that the members of the band were going in different directions, with everyone writing separate songs and their egos clashing.

 The band would not release another album until 1995's album Feeding Off the Mojo, which featured Gary Moon of Three Dog Night on bass and vocals.
 Jack Blades, Jeff Watson, and Alan Fitzgerald all returned to the band for 1997's album Neverland.

 Reception

 "Man in Motion" received mixed reviews and its singles were unable to gain much recognition.
 The first single off the album was "I Did It for Love", which topped out on the Billboard Top 100 at 75.
 The second single "Reason to Be" reached position 48 in 1989 on the Billboard Mainstream Rock Airplay chart.
 The third single, "Don't Start Thinking (I'm Alone Tonight)", failed to chart at all.